-To ensure an effective review process to decide whether the individual should remain on the programme the Coordinator is responsible for regularly liaising with the support provider and together with the multi agency panel assess the progress of the intervention.
+To ensure an effective review process to decide whether the individual should remain on the programme the Channel Practitioner is responsible for regularly liaising with the support provider and together with the Multi-Agency Panel assess the progress of the intervention.

-There is no set review period as each intervention will be different and regular contact will have taken place between the intervention provider and the coordinator.
+Each intervention will be different and there should be regular contact between the intervention provider and the coordinator.
+However, best practice dictates that a maximum time of 3 months is allowed to elapse between the panels reassessment of the individual's vulnerability.
 Intervention providers should be submitting regular written updates on progress.

-If the panel is satisfied that the risk has been successfully reduced or managed they should recommend that the case exits the process.
-A closing report will be submitted setting out the evidence for the panel's recommendation.
+If the Panel is satisfied that the risk has been successfully reduced or managed they should recommend that the case exits the process.
+A closing report will be submitted setting out the evidence for the Panel's recommendation.
 The recommendations will need to be endorsed by the senior partners involved in the preliminary assessments.